What is ACTA?

 ACTA's 'owners' are its members.
 They are represented by ACTA's seven Regional Councils - Atlantic, Quebec, Ontario, Manitoba/Nunavut, Saskatchewan, Alberta/NWT, and British Columbia/Yukon.
-ACTA is governed by a twelve member policy Board of Directors which include the seven regional council chairs and representatives from the Canadian Institute of Travel Counsellors, and of 3 persons who have the expertise and skills to benefit the Association.
+ACTA is governed by a twelve member policy Board of Directors which include the seven regional council chairs.

 ACTA's head office is located in Mississauga, from which its President & COO manages the secretariat as well as seven regional offices, each staffed by a Regional Manager, which provide decentralized services to members across the country.